Robinlovelace/Creating-maps-in-R/intro-spatial.md

-This results in a simple choropleth map and a new vector containing the area of each borough.
+This results in a simple choropleth map and a new vector containing the area of each borough (figure 6).
 As an additional step, try comparing the mean area of each borough with the mean value of stations within it: `plot(stations.m$NUMBER, areas)`.

 ## Optional advanced task: aggregation with gIntersects